Scrapbooking for Beginners will walk you through the process, step-by-step

 Complimentary - Complimentary Colors are on opposite sides of each other on the color wheel.
 For instance, Red is opposite Green.

-Scrapbooking for Beginners Tip: To read a little more about color matching and see an on-line color wheel and how it is put together, check out this nice website called
+Scrapbooking Color Basics and Color Matching and see an on-line color wheel and how it is put together, check out this nice website called

 Color Matters